Toe Fetish

 Prevalence & culture

 Feet are by a wide margin the most common body-part fetish.
-In the large internet survey by Scorolli and colleagues (2007) (which analysed 381 fetish discussion groups with roughly 5,000 participants and was published in the International Journal of Impotence Research) feet and objects associated with feet were the single most preferred target, accounting for about 47% of body-part-focused preferences, with footwear adding a large share of object-related interest.
+In the large internet survey by Scorolli and colleagues (2007) (which analysed 381 fetish discussion groups targeting at least 5,000 participants and was published in the International Journal of Impotence Research) feet and objects associated with feet were the single most preferred target, accounting for about 47% of body-part-focused preferences, far ahead of the next groups (body fluids and body size, each roughly 9%), with footwear adding a large share of object-related interest.
 The Scorolli table is widely reproduced, including on Wikipedia's sexual fetishism article.
 The toe-specific subset is therefore still relatively prevalent and is supported by large, active online communities, even though dedicated toe-only research is sparse; the popularity figures in this entry are calibrated to foot-fetish data and scaled down accordingly.

 Safety, consent & law